strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 id?: string;
 ```

 Do the same thing for `armor.model.ts` and `skill.model.ts`.
-And our models are all set.
+Now our models are all set.

 You can check my code for all models at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part2/firstgame/src/models).

 #### Datasource

-No need to create new datasource.
+There is no need to create new datasource.
 We can use the MongoDB we created in last episode.

 #### Repository